Amur leopard conservation

 Today, there are more Amur leopards in zoos than in the wild.
 The global zoo population in 2022 amounted to around 220 individuals and the majority of these are part of structured breeding programs.
 The purpose of a breeding program is to maintain genetically sound rescue populations of endangered animal species.
 The Amur leopard's rescue population will have an incredibly important role in the future release project in Russia by, among other things, being able to supply the breeding- and release center with genetically valuable breeding animals.

-Nordens Ark has kept Amur leopards since 1997 and has since been an active member of the European breeding program.
-With our Amur leopards in the park, we contribute to the rescue population.
-From 2021, we also finance active conservation efforts in the field.
-In collaboration with the World Wildlife Fund and WWF Russia, we are working to prepare for the future release project.
-Among other things, we are conducting a genetic study to check and evaluate the current genetic variation of the wild population in the Land of Leopard.
+Between 2021-2023, we also financed active conservation efforts in the field.
+In collaboration with the World Wildlife Fund and WWF Russia, we were working to prepare for the future release project.
+Among other things, we conducted a genetic study to check and evaluated the current genetic variation of the wild population in the Land of Leopard.
+We also made a risk analysis and looked at what potential threats the released leopards may face in the wild, and how to minimize these.
+One such threat is various infectious diseases, for example distemper, coronavirus, parvovirus and rabies.